 “If you’re in middle or high school, you’ll have your school computer, it’ll connect to the school network and you could be at your house or your neighbor’s house,” Scheivert said.
 “You’ll have all your files, all your resources, and we’re still blocking [what is blocked at school], we’re still monitoring communications.””

 So there’s fiber less than a mile from my house …

-1) I can’t access it because it’s for the County schools.
+1) I can’t access the fiber network because it’s exclusively for the County schools.

-2) I wouldn’t because it’s “monitored” by the schools.
+2) I wouldn’t want it because it’s “monitored” by the schools.

 Update: as is often the case (and an argument that I won’t ignore for much longer) – there are some great comments on my facebook post about this.